h5law/h5law/README.md

   - [aion](https://github.com/h5law/aion).
 A from-scratch implementation of a custom operating system called `aion`.
 Still in early development. (name not set in stone)
   - [norman](https://github.com/h5law/norman).
 A zero-dependency `libc` implementation and expanded C standard library.
 Made for the `aion` OS specifically. (name not set in stone)
   - [ndjin](https://github.com/h5law/ndjin).
 A chess engine (bot and game driver), as well as GUI client with 1v1 P2P multiplayer - written from scratch.
   - [squawk](https://github.com/h5law/squawk).
 A rewrite of SQLite3 in Pure C with Zero dependencies, built completely from scratch.
 A big task but a lot of room for innovation and learning.
+Mainly focusing on an in-memory and persistent multithreaded B-Tree backed DB.

 - 💡 Project Pipeline
   > NOTE: Projects are listed in no particular order